tappx-com/Tappx-Android-Example/README.md

 **Build status**: ✅ _Developed_

-Tappx SDK App is a sample Android application built in **Kotlin** to demonstrate the integration and usage of the **Tappx advertising SDK**.
+Tappx SDK App is a sample Android application built in **Java** to demonstrate the integration and usage of the **Tappx advertising SDK**.
 The app includes examples of rewarded, interstitial, MREC, and banner ad formats, along with toggles and logging for testing and debugging purposes.

 This repository serves as a reference implementation for mobile developers looking to integrate **Tappx ads** into their native Android applications.